luisibanez/open-source-databases-tutorial/source/FileMan/Enter.rst

 ====================================
 Making our own File
 -------------------
 To illustrate entering, updating and deleting data, let's make our own file.
 The option to make a file is not obvious.
 It's ''MODIFY FILE ATTRIBUTES (#4)''.
-We will make a file for subset of the information in the Bach Work Catalogue (the Bach-Werke-Verzeichnis or BWV).
+We will make a file for a subset of the information in the Bach Work Catalogue (the Bach-Werke-Verzeichnis or BWV).
 You can find the catalogue here: http://www.jsbach.org/bwvlist.html

-Let's start by designing the file on "paper" first before putting it into Fileman.
+Let's start by designing the file on "paper" first, before putting it into Fileman.

 When you create a file in Fileman, the .01 field is the one that is displayed to the user by default.
 It's normally the most important field in a file.
 It's created automatically when you make a new file.
 In this case, we can make the .01 field either the BWV number or the title of the work.
 For semantic reasons, I believe the BWV number to be the most logical .01.

 Since BWV's are unique for each work, I will make the .01 field a key.
-I won't cover this in this introductory tutorial.
+I won't cover keys in this introductory tutorial.

 How big is the .01 field?
 Well, in this case it should be 7 characters long.
 That's the longest BWV number (ANH117a).